mq12001/data-science-S2023/challenges/c07-monte-carlo-assignment.md

     ## # A tibble: 1 × 5
     ##   stat_mean stat_se pi_lo pi_hi     n
     ##       <dbl>   <dbl> <dbl> <dbl> <dbl>
-    ## 1      3.04 0.00171  3.04  3.05  1000
+    ## 1      3.14  0.0519  3.01  3.28  1000

 **Observations**:

 - Does your interval include the true value of $\pi$?
-  - Nope, off in the hundredths place!
+  - Yes, now that I fixed how the SE is calculated!
 - What confidence level did you choose?
   - 99%
 - Was your sample size $n$ large enough?
 Why do you say that?
-  - No, my sample size of 1000 was not large enough, because the reliability of this representation is limited - it rarely includes the actual value for pi.
+  - Yes, considering that the sample large is quite large and my confidence level is 99%, I can be reasonably sure that 99% of the time my CI will include the actual value of pi, and here this is demonstratively true.

 # References